blockwatch-cc/tzstats-legacy/README.md

+**Note: This repo contains v1 of the TzStats explorer and is no longer maintained.
+It may or may not work with the most recent TzIndex API.**

 ## Tezos Block Explorer

 A block explorer for public and private Tezos blockchain networks based on the TzIndex backend available [here](https://github.com/blockwatch-cc/tzindex).
 Supported by [Blockwatch Data](https://blockwatch.cc), Pro version available on request.